-In~\autoref{fig:signal-terms}, we illustrate these tree leading contributions to the Higgstrahlung signal $pp\to ZH$.
-The gluon fusion and bottom quark initiated channels generally result in significant rates, typically enhanced by the intermediate resonant Higgs production, $H/A\to ZA/H$.
+In~\autoref{fig:signal-terms}, we illustrate these three leading contributions to the Higgstrahlung signal $pp\to ZH$.
+The gluon fusion and bottom quark-initiated channels generally result in significant rates, typically enhanced by intermediate resonant Higgs production $H/A\to ZA/H$.
 Between these two terms, there are three leading effects that guarantee the dominance of the gluon fusion channel: $i)$~the gluon fusion channel is driven by the large parton distribution function of initial state gluons; $ii)$~it has larger initial state color factor; and $iii)$~the triangle and box diagrams are enhanced by the sizable top Yukawa coupling, shown respectively in \autoref{fig:AZH_FeynDiag}~(a) and \autoref{fig:AZH_FeynDiag}~(b).
-The last term, the Drell-Yan like mode, generally produces subleading corrections.
+The last term, the Drell-Yan-like mode, generally produces subleading corrections.
 Its cross-section is hampered by the absence of a resonant scalar mode $A\to ZH$ and the dependence with the mixing angle $\sigma_\text{DY}^{ZH}\propto c_{\beta-\alpha}^2$.
 The suppressed rate becomes apparent even when adopting maximally allowed mixing angles.
 We depict this scenario in \autoref{fig:signal-terms}, considering the Type-I 2HDM with $c_{\beta-\alpha}\approx 0.3$.
-Remarkably, the type-II scenario leads to further depleted Drell-Yan production, as the experimental constraints tend to confine the model parameters further toward the alignment limit, $c_{\beta-\alpha}\to 0$.
+Remarkably, the type-II scenario leads to further depleted Drell-Yan production, as the experimental constraints tend to confine the model parameters further towards the alignment limit, $c_{\beta-\alpha}\to 0$.